nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1b.
 Time slot for task is already filled
 >1b1.
 Task manager warns user that time slot clashes <br>
 	Use case resumes

+1c.
+Format is invalid
+> 3b1.
+Task Manager shows an error message <br>
+	Use case resumes

 #### Use case: Delete task